Bitcoin Should Be Redistributed or Reset

 Could governments force a redistribution of Bitcoin?

-Governments can restrict exchanges and fiat on-ramps, but they cannot alter Bitcoin’s ledger or force a redistribution of coins held in self-custody.
+Governments can restrict exchanges and fiat on-ramps, but they cannot alter Bitcoin’s ledger or force a redistribution of bitcoin held in self-custody.
 Private keys are not stored on any server a government can compel.
 To reassign balances on the blockchain would require rewriting the entire chain from the point of the target transaction, which is computationally and economically irrational at Bitcoin’s current scale.

 Is Bitcoin’s wealth distribution actually fair?